Concrete Overlay Systems

 A guide covering all your questions about concrete overlay systems, and why they’re becoming an increasingly popular flooring choice among designers, builders and home owners.

-What is concrete overlay system?
+What is a concrete overlay system?

 The reasons a concrete overlay would be required is usually for repair or decorative reasons.
-You may not like the colour of the concrete, there may be a lot of inconsistency and imperfections in the slab, there may be visual damage from trades and works that have taken place, or you may have major cracking.
+You may not like the colour of the concrete, there may be inconsistency and imperfections in the slab, there may be visual damage from trades and works that have taken place, or you may have major cracking.

-Does concrete overlay last?
+Does a concrete overlay last?

 How long does it take concrete overlay to dry?